gtvnewsvgfx/ninebillboard/README.md

+**EVERYTHING in the hash folder is our GTV billboard files.**

-The root index.html is the password protection file.
+The root index.html is the password protection file. <br>
 The grunge_patterns.jpg is the password protection page BG image.

-Anything in the hash folder is our gtv billboard files.